UniversalDependencies/docs/_tpn/index.md

 * Nous can take the following [Cases](https://universaldependencies.org/u/feat/Case.html): `Tra`, `Loc`, `All`, `Per`, `Dat`.

 * What has been traditionally called circunstantial mood or indicative II in some Tupí-Guaraní languages referes to a nominalization accompanied by the fronting of an adverbial expression: adverbs, adverbial expressions, postpositional phrases (oblique topicalization).
-The nominalized form in this case receives a marked with the feature-value `OblTop=Yes`.
+The nominalized form in this case is marked by the feature-value `OblTop=Yes`.

 * Lexical roots in Tupinambá are tagged either as NOUN or VERB, but NOUNS, due to the types of constructions are more frequent.
 * Transitivity is found only with third person objects.